bcgov/design-system/components/primary_button/README.md

 > > "Submit, button."

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for button text (below 24px or bolded 18.66px) when in static and hover states.
+* [Contrast ratio](https://webaim.org/resources/contrastchecker/) exceed 7:1 for text on button when in static and hover states.

-### Text Size
-* Button label is at least 18px

 ### Converying Information
-* Button label underlines on hover to support those with visual impairments and who may not be able to detect colour opacity changes
+* Button label underlines on hover to support those who may not be able to detect colour opacity changes alone

 ### Target Areas
-* Button size is at least 44px in diameter
+* Button size is at least 44px in height and width

-### Keyboard Navigation
-* Button use is supported by tab navigation for use without a mouse

 ### Learn More About Accessibility in the Design System
 * Accessibility Contacts in Government